ddiem-ri-4D/epiTCR-KDA/README.md

 ```

 ### 5. Contact
-For more questions or feedback, please simply post an [Issue](https://github.com/ddiem-ri-4D/epiTCR-KDA/issues/new).
+For more questions or feedback, please post an [Issue](https://github.com/ddiem-ri-4D/epiTCR-KDA/issues/new).

 ### 6. Citation
 Please cite this paper if it helps your research: